elix/rfcs/proposals/0000-SingleSelectionMixin.md

 ### Selection wrapping

 In some cases, such as carousels, cursor operations should wrap around from the last item to the first and vice versa.
-This optional behavior can be enabled by setting the mixin's `selectionWraps` property to true.
+This optional behavior, useful in carousel-style components and slideshows, can be enabled by setting the mixin's `selectionWraps` property to true.
 The default value is false.

 ### Cursor properties